testomatio/docs/README.md

 ## 🔨 Customization

-This static website is built with Vuepress.
+This static website is built with Astro Starlight.

 To start the website locally